vineethakonakanchi/II-IT-B-LAB/DS LAB/EXPERIMENT 1/binary search iterative/README.md

 4.Now the array is again divided into half, repeating the above 2,3 steps.
 Across steps 2 & 3 if the key value matches to the middle element itself then the search process would be stopped.

-5. If the key value is found, then it displays the position of key value.
+5.If the key value is found, then it displays the position of key value.
 If the key value is not found, then it returns index -1.